 So what can you focus on now?

-- Reach Prospects Where They Are: Where do you think prospective clients begin their search for their new home?
+Where do you think prospective clients begin their search for their new home?
 Like just everything else today, people head to the Internet to collect information.
 If you want to reach people, you need to have your information where they can find it.
 That means making sure people are finding you on your website.
-How easy is it for people to find the information they want on your website?
-For an overview of how to do this, download our free How Homebuilders and Remodelers are Winning the Online Marketing Game webinar.

-- Create Great Content: You hear a lot today about “Content Marketing,” but what is that?
+You hear a lot today about “Content Marketing,” but what is that?
 Essentially it’s about having the kind of content on your website that people want to see and read.
 That’s how you attract prospects to your site in the first place—and it’s how you build a relationship with them over time.
 If prospects know that you’re going to give them the kind of answers to the real questions they have about building a home, they’ll keep coming back.
 And if you’ve really helped them, there’s a much better chance that you’ll make their “short list” of builders when it’s time to bid.
 One of the best ways to do that is through regular blogging that tackles the questions and concerns most homeowners have—with information that helps them make decisions that are right for them.
-Here’s a great free webinar on Blogging for Builders & Remodelers.

 Business may be good now, but if you want it to be good (or even better) six months or a year down the road, you’ll want to pay attention to your market ahead of time.